musical works, poetry books

 Rozalie Hirs composed hand in hand (2020) for soprano and string quartet, based on her own poetry.
 This commission from Kulturkreis für Neue Musik Heilbronn is inspired on the life and ideas of the German poet Hölderlin.
 The world premiere takes place on his two-hundred-and-fiftieth birthday, a day later followed by a performance next to his birthhouse in Lauffen am Neckar, Baden-Württemberg, Germany.

-2019, calendar, installations with poetry or music, musical works
+2019, calendar, installations with poetry or music, multidisciplinary, musical works

 ways of space (2019)